 To squat deeper, the knee will need to come forward as you go deeper.
 This means you’ll need to have greater range of motion at the ankle to achieve this position.

-Here’s a quick test to determine if you have tight ankles:
+I wrote an entire guide on increasing ankle mobility for squats, but here’s a quick test to determine if you have tight ankles:

 - Stand with your toes about 4-inches from a wall